trojan-gfw/trojan/docs/usage.md

 Make sure your [config file](config) is valid.
 Configuring trojan is not trivial: there are several ideas you need to understand and several pitfalls you might fall into.
 Unless you are an expert, you shouldn't configure a trojan server all by yourself.

-Here, I will present a list of things you should do before you start trojan server:
+Here, we will present a list of things you should do before you start a trojan server:

 - setup an `HTTP` server and make it useful in some sense (to deceive `GFW`).
 - register a domain name for your server.